-Get your customers off the “discount drug,” boost profits and maintain margins with these creative retail sales ideas.
+Get your customers off the “discount drug,” boost profits and maintain margins with these creative ideas to improve retail sales performance.

 It’s the holy grail for retail marketers: Drive revenue while protecting margin.
 We’re always looking for ideas to increase sales in retail without giving away the profit.
-And, while discounting can build traffic, it’s not the right answer to this eternal quandary.
+Sure, discounting is a popular way to build traffic — but it’s not the right answer to this eternal quandary.

 The Damage of Discounts